Departing Lions coach Ogura a 'breath of fresh air' who tried to connect with players and fans, say insiders

 For long-time Lions follower Eddy Hirono who is a lawyer by profession, Ogura was a coach who made an effort to build bonds with fans.

 "Generally, I'm quite sad because I like the guy ...
-I thought he was very personable and likable when I met him in person, or when I see other fans go talk to him.
+I thought he was very personable and likeable when I met him in person, or when I saw other fans go talk to him.
 He always has time for them," he said.

 "I thought the messaging from him was always positive and I like that in a place where opinions can get very negative."